d-w-moore/python-irodsclient/README.md

     ])
 ```
 ACLOperation objects form a linear order with iRODSAccess objects, and
-indeed are subclassed from them as well, allowing equivalency testing:
+indeed are subclassed from them as well, allowing equivalency testing.

 Thus, for example:
 ```